michaelgrn/michaelgrn.github.io/_pubs/RecSys16-Readability.md

 ---

 {: .citation}
 Ion Madrazo Azpiazu and Maria Soledad Pera.
 2016. ["Is Readability a Valuable Signal for Hashtag Recommendations?"](#).
-In <cite>Proceedings of the Poster Track of the  10th ACM Conference on Recommender Systems (RecSys 2016)</cite>.
+In <cite>Proceedings of the 10th ACM Conference on Recommender Systems (RecSys 2016 Poster Proceedings)</cite>.

 ## Abstract